We use minimal analytics to improve the site. Is that okay?

 Build Quality

-Overall durability is very good, I dropped this and my A7rIII from chest high onto concrete and all that was damaged is the lens hood.
-No shifted elements, nothing, flawless, tough, the A7rIII is also a tank.
+Overall durability is very good.
+I dropped this and my A7rIII from chest-high onto concrete, and all that was damaged was the lens hood.
+There were no shifted elements, nothing.
+It was flawless and tough.
+The A7rIII is also a tank.
 I’ve had several other lenses suffer casualties from much milder abuse, not to mention I’ve had this lens for years.

-It is not weather-sealed so I baby this lens a bit and make sure to keep it under my umbrella or behind my jacket if it’s raining.
+It is not weather-sealed, so I baby this lens a bit and keep it under my umbrella or behind my jacket if it rains.

 ISO 500, f4.5, 1/250